The weirdest VR experience yet could make you happier

 You’re sitting in a virtual doctor’s office, looking across a desk at none other than Sigmund Freud.
 You begin to explain your problem to this representation of Freud—that you’re worried that you’re not performing well at work—as he nods empathetically.
 But then, before he has a chance to fully respond, the experience changes and you find yourself in Freud’s body, looking back at an avatar that’s supposed to look like you.
 You give yourself advice aloud, saying things you may have thought before but have never articulated like this.
 Then, you’re suddenly back in your own avatar, and Freud says the words you just said back to you with all the authority of the famed psychotherapist.

-This was the set-up for a recent study, conducted at the University of Barcelona by VR researchers and clinical psychologists which found that immediately after body-swapping with Freud and counseling themselves in virtual reality, about 80% of the 29 participants reported feeling like they had a different perspective on their problem and that this would result in a change in the way they dealt with it (compared to 40% of another 29 participants in a control experiment, where there was no body-swapping with Freud and the psychotherapist’s avatar used pre-recorded responses).
+This was the setup for a recent study, conducted at the University of Barcelona by VR researchers and clinical psychologists which found that immediately after body swapping with Freud and counseling themselves in virtual reality, about 80% of the 29 participants reported feeling like they had a different perspective on their problem and that this would result in a change in the way they dealt with it (compared to 40% of another 29 participants in a control experiment, where there was no body swapping with Freud and the psychotherapist’s avatar used pre-recorded responses).
 More strikingly, a week after participating in the experience, the same percentage of people reported the change sticking with them.

 The study, which was published in Scientific Reports in late July, is modeled on the “empty chair” technique, which is often used in Gestalt therapy, a method of therapy that focuses on the present moment rather than the past (making it perhaps the opposite of what Freud preached).
 Therapists who practice Gestalt therapy will sometimes have their patients sit facing an empty chair, where they’re supposed to imagine that the person they have a conflict with is sitting.
 They say their piece, but then switch chairs to attempt to embody the other person’s perspective, and respond in their words, before switching back to their own seat.